Trees on Private Land

 Council, at its meeting of 24 June 2014, adopted a new Tree Management Guideline which included potential changes to the Development Control Plan (DCP).
 Changes to the DCP, which outline, the definition of a tree and details trees that may be removed without Development Consent or a Tree Management Permit, were adopted at Council's meeting of 25 November 2014.

-List of Trees that may be removed without Council Approval - Guidelines Excerpt(PDF, 97KB)
+List of Trees that may be removed without Council Approval - Guidelines Exempt(PDF, 97KB)

 Tree Management Application(PDF, 348KB)